-(A) "Party status" in Act 250 proceedings is established pursuant to 10 V.S.A.
-Section 6085(c).
+(A) Party status in Act 250 proceedings is established pursuant to 10 V.S.A. § 6085(c).

 (B) Appearances.
-A party by right to a case before the district commission may appear by attending a pre-hearing conference or hearing, or by filing a written notice of appearance with the commission, and serving that notice on all other parties of record.
+A party by right to a case before the District Commission may appear by attending a pre-hearing conference or hearing, or by filing a written notice of appearance with the commission, and serving that notice on all other parties of record.

 (C) Representatives.
-A party to a case before the district commission may appear in person, or may be represented by an attorney or other representative of his choice.
-The district commission shall enter on its docket and certificates of service the name of any representative who has appeared for a party or who has countersigned a party's pleadings.
+A party to a case before the District Commission may appear in person, or may be represented by an attorney or other representative of his choice.
+The District Commission shall enter on its docket and certificates of service the name of any representative who has appeared for a party or who has countersigned a party's pleadings.
 Any notice given to or by a representative of record for a party shall be considered in all respects as notice to or from the party represented.

 (D) Notice for information only.
-The district commission may provide notice for information only to such additional persons as it deems appropriate.
+The District Commission may provide notice for information only to such additional persons as it deems appropriate.

-(E) Preliminary determinations, re-examinations, and final determinations of party status for adjoining landowners and other interested persons by the district commissions pursuant to 10 V.S.A.
-Section 6085(c)(6).
+(E) Preliminary determinations, re-examinations, and final determinations of party status for adjoining landowners and other interested persons by the District Commissions pursuant to 10 V.S.A.
+6085(c)(6).

-(1) The district commissions shall make preliminary determinations concerning party status adjoining landowners and other interested persons.
+(1) The District Commissions shall make preliminary determinations concerning party status adjoining landowners and other interested persons.
 If a prehearing conference is not held, such determinations shall be made at the commencement of the first hearing on the application.
 If a prehearing conference is held, such determinations shall be made in writing immediately following the conference and prior to the first hearing day on the application.

-(2) If a district commission has made an oral preliminary determination concerning party status, a party or petitioner for party status may request that the district commission issue such determination in writing.
-The district commission shall issue such written determination no later than five days following the date on which the request for a written determination was made.
+(2) If a District Commission has made an oral preliminary determination concerning party status, a party or petitioner for party status may request that the District Commission issue such determination in writing.
+The District Commission shall issue such written determination no later than five days following the date on which the request for a written determination was made.

-(3) A district commission shall re-examine party status determinations before the close of hearings and state the results of that re-examination in the district commission decision.
-In the re-examination of party status coming before the close of district commission hearings, persons having attained party status up to that point in the proceedings shall be presumed to retain party status.
+(3) A District Commission shall re-examine party status determinations before the close of hearings and state the results of that re-examination in the District Commission decision.
+In the re-examination of party status coming before the close of District Commission hearings, persons having attained party status up to that point in the proceedings shall be presumed to retain party status.
 However, on motion of a party, or on its own motion, a commission shall consider the extent to which parties continue to qualify for party status.
-Determinations made before the close of district commission hearings shall supersede any preliminary determinations of party status.
-10 V.S.A.
-Section 6085(c)(6).
+Determinations made before the close of District Commission hearings shall supersede any preliminary determinations of party status.
+10 V.S.A. § 6085(c)(6). -Adopted April 7, 2006, eff.
+May 1, 2006.